DomVinyard/react-remember/README.md

 ## Save to url (experimental)

-The url parameter will store the state in the url as a query string rather than local storage.
+The url parameter will store the state in the url as a query string rather than local storage.npm

 ```js
 <Rememberer url>...</Rememberer>